mateusadada/mateusadada/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 ## 💫 About me:
-I am a technology enthusiast working as an IT Analyst, responsible for managing the entire network infrastructure, hardware and software, as well as configuring and maintaining firewalls and servers (Windows Server and Linux).
-I also implement cybersecurity measures, manage backups, provide technical support through GLPI, and monitor system performance data to ensure the efficiency and security of IT operations.
-My focus is on automating and optimizing processes to enhance system functionality and resolve connectivity and performance issues.
+I am a technology enthusiast with a background as an IT Analyst, experienced in managing network infrastructure, servers (Windows and Linux), cybersecurity, backups, and technical support.
+I focus on automation, process optimization, and problem-solving to ensure secure and efficient IT operations.

-In parallel, I am pursuing my degree in Information Systems at UDESC and dedicating time to studying English, recognizing its importance in the global tech landscape.
-I am passionate about technology and continuous learning, always seeking to tackle complex challenges and contribute to innovative projects.
-My goal is to make a positive impact within the IT industry by applying my skills and knowledge to solve real-world problems.
+I am currently pursuing a degree in Information Systems at UDESC (Brazil) and participating in an exchange program at Bridgewater State University (USA), while continuously improving my English and expanding my global perspective in technology.

+Passionate about continuous learning, I enjoy tackling complex challenges and applying my skills to deliver innovative solutions.

 <details>
   <summary><h3>💻 Languages and tools</h3></summary>